Bayesian inference for aggregated Hawkes processes: Aggregated Hawkes process

 We use a Metropolis-Hasting step to sample $\beta$ from its posterior conditional distribution.
 Specifically, we propose value $\beta'$ from a normal distribution with mean $\beta^c$ and standard deviation $\sigma_\beta$, where superscripts $c$ denotes the current value and $'$ denotes the proposed value.
 We accept the move with probability

 The value of $\sigma_\beta$ controls the acceptance rate of $\beta$.
 For all the simulation and application analysis, we choose $\sigma_\beta$ such that the acceptance rate is between 20\% and 40\%.

-Lastly, we need to sample the latent exact data $\bm x$ from its full conditional distribution $p(\bm x \mid \theta, \bm Y, \bm N)$.
-From \cref{eq:N_given_x}, we know that conditional on the latent exact data, the distribution of the aggregated data is a point-mass distribution.
-Therefore, $\bm x$ has to be imputed in a way that the exact data agree with the aggregated data $\bm{N}$.
-We decompose $\bm x$ to $(\bm t, \bm s)$ for $\bm t = (t_1,t_2,\dots,t_n)$ and $\bm s = (s_1,s_2,\dots,s_n)$, and perform element-wise Metropolis-Hastings.
-For $i = 1,2\dots, n$, the proposed time $t_i'$ is drawn from a continuous uniform distribution that satisfies the following restrictions: \begin{enumerate*}[label=(\alph*)] \item $t_i'$ is within the time bin of event $i$, \item if event $i$ is an offspring of event $j$ ($Y_i= j$), then it occurs after its parent, $t_i' > t_j$, and similarly \item it occurs before all of its offsprings (if any). \end{enumerate*} By imposing these restrictions, we ensure that the proposed latent times agree with the observed counts in the temporal bins.
+Lastly, we sample the latent exact data $\bm x$ from its full conditional distribution $p(\bm x \mid \bm \theta, \bm Y, \bm N)$.
+From \cref{eq:N_given_x}, we know that $\bm x$ has to be imputed in a way that the exact data agree with the aggregated data $\bm{N}$.
+We decompose $\bm x$ to $(\bm t, \bm s)$ for $\bm t = (t_1,t_2,\dots,t_n)$ and $\bm s = (\bm{s}_1,\bm{s}_2,\dots,\bm{s}_n)$, and perform element-wise Metropolis-Hastings updates.
+For $i = 1,2\dots, n$, the proposed time $t_i'$ is drawn from a continuous uniform distribution that satisfies the following restrictions: \begin{enumerate*}[label=(\alph*)] \item $t_i'$ is within the time bin of event $i$, \item if event $i$ is an offspring of event $j$ ($Y_i= j$), then it occurs after its parent, $t_i' > t_j$, and similarly \item it occurs before all of its offspring (if any). \end{enumerate*} By imposing these restrictions, we ensure that the proposed latent time agrees with the observed counts in the temporal bins.
 The proposed value of $t_i$ is accepted with probability

-Similarly, the proposed location $s_i'$ is drawn from a uniform distribution on the spatial bin containing event $i$.
-The proposed move is accepted with probability
+Similarly, the proposed location $\bm{s}_i'$ is drawn from a uniform distribution on the spatial bin containing event $i$.
+The proposed move is accepted with probability where $\bm{s}_{\textrm{pa}}$ is the location of the parent event of $i$, if it exists.
+The derivation of all acceptance ratios are shown in \cref{a: sec: acceptance}.